Aspie96/blog/content/posts/free_software.md

 In "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used instead of "free" to avoid confusion.
 In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.

-The [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, who then published the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.html), is especially important for the history of free software.
-The idea was to create a free operating compatible with Unix (a popular operating system at the time).
-Stallman also founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports the GNU project and other initiatives and also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html).
+The [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, is especially important for the history of free software.
+The idea was to create a free operating system.
+Stallman also founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives and also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html).

 The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
 It is, however, possible to use and endorse free software because of its numerous advantages, even without agreeing with the philosophy underlying the movement.